 3. Do Your Research

-Spend some time researching the things you need to make things go as smooth as possible.
+Spend time researching the things you need to ensure a smooth process.

-- Call your destination and see whether a refrigerator is available to you.
+- Call your destination to see whether a refrigerator is available to you.

 - Reserve a hospital-grade pump at a local hospital.

-- Check with your airline and see whether they allow breast pumps to be exempt from carry-on baggage limits as a “medical device” and whether they count your cooler as a bag.
+- Check if your airline will exempt your breast pump from carry-on baggage limits as a “medical device” and whether they count your cooler as a bag.

-- Check with an HR rep of the office you’ll be visiting to see if they have a mother’s room.
+- Confirm with an HR representative of the office you’ll be visiting to see if they have a mother’s room.

-The more information you have before you go, the better you can prepare — and the more confident you’ll be as you head out on your trip.
+The more information you have, the better you can prepare — and the more confident you’ll be on your trip.

 4. Make a Pumping Plan

-When you’re out of your regular routine, it’s easy for pumping sessions to go by the wayside.
-Over the course of a few days, irregular pumping can have a serious negative effect on your milk supply.
-Before you leave, look at your schedule and make a mental plan of when you will pump your milk.
+When you’re out of your routine, it’s easy for pumping sessions to go by the wayside.
+Over a few days, irregular pumping can have a serious negative effect on your milk supply.
+So before you leave, look at your schedule and make a mental plan (or even a written one) of when you will pump your milk.

-If you need, schedule alarms on your phone to remind you of your regular need to pump.
+If needed, schedule alarms on your phone to remind you to pump regularly.

 5. Pump – Get Creative if You Need

 When it’s time to pump, do it.
-When you’re away from home it’s rare that the conditions will be perfect for pumping and you may have to get creative to find a location – or you may even have to pump in public.
+When you’re away from home, perfect pumping conditions are rare, and you may have to get creative to find a location, or you may have to pump in public.

-Here are some tips to pumping in public places:
+Here are some tips for pumping in public places: